Instruction & rule draft check

 Common use cases

-• Sanity-check a SKILL.md or project rule before committing—especially name, description, and sectioning.
+• Sanity-check an instruction or rule document before saving—especially name, description, and sectioning.

 • Compare two drafts by pasting each and watching body line and ## counts change.